“What we've got here is, failure to communicate…some men, you just can't reach“

 A client asked me in a session recently – why can't people communicate?
 My answer was uncertainty and the associated fear.
 We are desperately afraid of that which we don't know.
 The bogeyman under your bed or the ghost in your closet.

 Unless that is, leadership can create an environment where there is enough change to stimulate cooperation and creativity but not too much to create uncertainty and fear.
-Building that environment is a difficult task and might bring about more short-term pain than is wanted.
+Building that environment is difficult and might bring about more short-term pain than is wanted.
 That said, we must start.

 Someone must be willing to bring everyone together and start the conversation.
 Make the space safe.
 Encourage honesty, not finger-pointing.
 Get it out there, warts and all.
 Find out where the dark spots are, turn a light on and bring these issues into the open.
 Because once they are seen, and once there is acceptance amongst all parties that we'll never get it perfect, there may be the chance to see everyone clearly and remove the fear around what is unknown.